 Would you like to learn more about using earthworks like swales to reduce maintenance and increase yield in your productive landscape?

 You’ll find loads of information just like this in my book, The Suburban Micro-Farm.

-If your swale is located in an underused area and does not need to be walkable, then you might consider seeding clover seed in the trench.
-At the very least, put a layer of straw in the trench to reduce evaporation.
+If your swale does not need to be walkable, consider seeding clover in the trench or adding a layer of straw to reduce evaporation.

 Using a Swale for Roof Water Catchment